-As you'll see in our iPhone 12 Pro review, the regular Pro's 6.1-inch display makes it easy to use with one hand.
+Still, if you're mulling over picking up one of Apple's older phones, it pays to compare the iPhone 12 Pro and iPhone 12 Pro Max, as these devices sport some surprising differences.
+As we noted in our iPhone 12 Pro review, the regular Pro's 6.1-inch display makes it easy to use with one hand.
 And our iPhone 12 Pro Max review shows that going big with a 6.7-inch display has its benefits.
-But there's more two these two iPhones than their sheet size difference.
+But the differences go beyond screen size for these two Pro phones.
+The iPhone 12 Pro and iPhone 12 Pro Max also differ in terms of camera features and especially battery life.

 - The best phones right now